AdamWehbi0/Java-Springboot-React-PostgreSQL-NFL-QUATERBACK-STATS/README.md

-Welcome to the NFL Quarterback Stats project.
-This repository exemplifies my proficiency in software engineering and back-end development through a comprehensive application that manages and displays NFL quarterback statistics for the 2023 season.
+Welcome to the NFL Quarterback Stats a comprehensive application that manages and displays NFL quarterback statistics for the 2023 season.
 Utilizing a robust tech stack, including Java, Spring Boot, React, PostgreSQL, and Docker, this project highlights my capability to build full-stack applications